 Having dealt with numerous frustrations around bad sales getting in the way of simple forecasting, their idea was to build a sales forecasting tool that would improve efficiency, user experience, clarity and work flow.

 Many forecasting tools focus on measurement rather than progress and quality, making it hard for users to get a true overview of opportunities.
-Customer relationship management softwares (CRMs) are usually overpriced and unnecessarily complex.
-In a worst case scenario they give sales people the means to disguise their actual progress.
+Customer relationship management (CRM) tools are overpriced and unnecessarily complex.
+In a worst case scenario, they give salespeople the means to disguise their actual progress.

 Quicky Forecast removes this illusion of activity, by offering a UI that promotes simplicity and transparency.
-In just a glance, the entire team is allowed to understand the sales forecast situation, see what's closed, what's forecasted and when.
+In just a glance, the entire team can understand the sales forecast situation, see what's closed, what's forecasted, and when.
 Rather than just generating sales forecasts weekly or monthly, Quicky Forecast is always available and ready.

 At the heart of the app, the featured five-quarter rolling forecast chart is always up to date, letting users quickly know the team's progress.

-The app was launched and through studies of usage and user feedback both thoughtbot and Quicky Forecast now have the context to determine which additional features are most critical to long-term success.
-Quicky Forecast is live at quickyforecast.com.
+The app was launched and through usage studies and user feedback both thoughtbot and Quicky Forecast now have the context to determine which additional features are most critical to long-term success.